Worker file manager

 1.1.
 Introduction

-In Worker 2.14.0 a new search command is available.
-Basically it can do the usual stuff.
+The search command can do the usual stuff like searching for file patterns and/or file content but also supports some additional features described below.
 You can enter any start directory, enter a file pattern to match names with and optionally search the content of files.

 Features: